repl-cli/REPL/CONTRIBUTING.md

 3. Create a test for the module in [`test/modules_test.sh`](test/modules_test.sh)

+4. Update the `config` files with appropriate defaults for the language's compiler and/or runtime

 That's it!
 Make sure all tests pass before submitting a new pull request.

+## HACKTOBERFEST
+Check out [this PR]() to see what a solid contribution looks like for hacktoberfest!